 You can usually set a timer to block you from the site for a certain amount of time.

-However, I just manually block the sites and then can go back into the software to unblock it whenever I want.
+However, I just manually block the sites and then can go back into the software to unblock them whenever I want.

 When the warning pops up saying “You’ve Blocked this Site, Remember?”, it’s a reminder to myself that I was supposed to be studying and my mind has wandered!